openenergymonitor/emontx2/buildguide.md

-# emonTx V2 Build Guide

 # emonTx V2.2 Build Guide

-If you run into problems please post on the [forum](https://community.openenergymonitor.org).
+If you run into problems please post on the [Community Forum](https://community.openenergymonitor.org).

 The PCB is built in an orderly sequence starting with the resistors and small components that are low on the board, then working up to the bulkier parts like connectors.
 After soldering each component, you need to cut off the excess component leg from the bottom using some cutters.